|Release:||January 13, 2010 – PlayStation 3 (JP)

 |Links:||Game Page on MonkeyPaw Games [Archive]|

-Kyuiin was delisted from the US PlayStation Store the week of August 13th, 2012 alongside other MonkeyPaw Games releases: Yakiniku Bugyou, Arcade Hits: Magical Drop and Magical Drop F. The reason is unclear but MonkeyPaw has stated numerous times on twitter that these games were “delisted by Sony and won’t be coming back” and that the delistings were “permanent” as far as they were concerned.
+Kyuiin was delisted from the North American PlayStation Store the week of August 13th, 2012 alongside other MonkeyPaw Games releases: Yakiniku Bugyou, Arcade Hits: Magical Drop and Magical Drop F. The reason is unclear but MonkeyPaw has stated numerous times on twitter that these games were “delisted by Sony and won’t be coming back” and that the delistings were “permanent” as far as they were concerned.

 While all titles were published in Japan by Hamster it doesn’t appear to be a licensing deal or conflict between the two.
 There are several other Hamster releases currently published by MonkeyPaw that are still available on the PlayStation Store in the US and Europe.
 Yakiniku Bugyou and Kyuiin were both developed by Media Entertainment, Magical Drop by Data East and Magical Drop F by SAS Sakata, ruling out a complication with a single developer.